Soccer-Bolivian championship results and standings

-Dec 22 (Gracenote) - Results and standings from the Bolivian championship matches on Wednesday
+Dec 24 (Gracenote) - Results and standings from the Bolivian championship Apertura match on Saturday

 Standings P W D L F A Pts